 The name "cocoa" is an early 18th century alternation of the word cacao.
-Both terms cacao and cocoa, refer to the seeds or nuts of the Theobroma cacao and although they are used interchangeably, the word cocoa was originally adopted more in European countries.
+Both terms cacao and cocoa, refer to the seeds or nuts of the Theobroma cacao and although they are sometimes used interchangeably, the word cocoa was originally adopted more in European countries.

 Cacao beans used to make both cacao and/or cocoa both initially go through the same preparation methods.

 While both the sweet-tart mucilaginous fruit as well as the beans themselves can be consumed fresh, the beans don't have a chocolatey flavor straight from the pod.
 They must be fermented.

 Although techniques can vary for this process, there are some basic steps involved which transform the beans from white to purple to a dark brown color.